matheustguimaraes/distributed-django-backend/README.md

 ### JWT Authentication credentials

-To get your JWT Authentication credentials, please visit `https://0.0.0.0/auth/token`, and fill in the username and
+To get your JWT token, please visit `https://0.0.0.0/auth/token`, and fill in the username and password:
-password:

 ![JWT credentials](assets/jwt.png)

-The `access` variable will return your JWT token.
+You can use `access` to authenticate endpoints for ten hours.
+After that you need to request another JWT token.

 ### CRUD pages

-You can also create a user (not superuser) with `https://0.0.0.0/register` (page created for easier authentication and testing not superuser endpoints).
+You can also create a user (not superuser) visiting `https://0.0.0.0/register` (page created to facilitate authentication and testing of non-superuser endpoints).

 ![Register new user](assets/register.png)